zethra/servy/README.md

 ## Stuff inside

 Servy in built on top of tokio-minihttp.
 I like it because it's small and simple, like servy.
-It is currently using a fork of tokio-minihttp because it stores the responses as strings, and as rust requires all strings to be valid UTF-8 I could only server text files.
+I'm currently using a fork of tokio-minihttp because the master version stores the response body in the response struct as strings, and as rust requires all strings to be valid UTF-8 I could only server text files.
 I forked tokio-minihttp and modified it to store responses as bytes and am waiting on my pull request to be merged (fingers crossed).

 ## Benchmarks (cuz why not)